+the age of the student;

-the sex of the student;
+- the sex of the student;

-the nature of the infraction; and
+- the nature of the infraction; and

-the emergency requiring the search without delay.
+- the emergency requiring the search without delay.

 A student's body and/or personal effects (e.g., purse, backpack, etc.) may be searched when a school official has reasonable suspicion to believe the student is in possession of illegal or contraband items or has violated school district policies, rules, regulations or the law affecting school order.